CoderDojo-Content/Mini-Sushi-Zoo-Pictures/en/README.md

         <img src="lions.jpg" />
    ```

    * Change “lions.jpg” to the filename of your picture.
 It must match the file name exactly.
-The picture should appear on your page when you click Run.
+The picture should appear on your page.
 6. If you want to change the size of your picture, go to **styles.css** and change the number after `width`.
 If you delete any of the other letters or symbols, be sure to type them back in!
-It should look like this: `width: 150px;`
+It should look like this: `width: 450px;`

 6. Let’s turn it into a link that takes you to a page all about the animal!
 First, create a new page: click the **+** next to the image icon and type **lion.html** where it says “file name”.
    * Change it to whatever animal you have, but be sure the name ends in **.html** as this is what makes it a **web page**.